 Do — Provide a comprehensive pre-hire job preview

-While prospective hires go through the hiring process, provide a clear picture of what a rewarding call center agent job entails.
+While prospective hires go through the hiring process, give them a clear picture of what a rewarding call center agent job looks like.
 Think of it as a shadowing experience.

-This will engage and inspire candidates who are cut out for the work of customer care.
-It also helps candidates decide whether they see themselves as part of your culture.
+Learning the ins and outs of your call center will engage and inspire candidates who are cut out for the work of customer care.
+It also helps candidates decide whether your workplace culture is a fit for them.
 Avoid pouring money and energy into hiring and training those who don’t really want the job in the first place.

 Employee retention expert Dick Finnegan recommends introducing an Employee Value Proposition (EVP) during the job preview process:

-Give potential employees a reason to join your team and set the bar for the value they would bring to your team even during the hiring process.
+Give potential employees a reason to join your team.
+And, let them know the value they’ll bring to your team from the start.

 Don’t — Abandon your new agent after day one

 Nearly 89% of new hires want to meet with their new manager on the first day of employment.
-And, 83% said they had the expectation of being introduced to colleagues on their first day in order to start off on a positive note.
+And, 83% said they had the expectation of being introduced to colleagues on their first day in order to start off on a positive note, too.

-To avoid this, set up an onboarding team or a buddy system.
+To avoid this, create an onboarding team or a buddy system.